28 May 2012

 I love the writing, the way the people come alive, the growing friendships and relationships, and the often thought-provoking topics that come up - in particular the reasons why people marry (or don't marry) and what ingredients are needed for a long-term and satisfactory marriage.

-The ending was positive and hopeful, and overall I enjoyed this book very much.
+The ending is positive and hopeful, and overall I enjoyed this book very much.
 Recommended to anyone who has read and liked other Maeve Binchy books, particularly if you wondered what became of some of the characters in the other books mentioned above.
 However, this probably isn't the best one to start with for someone who has not previously read any of Binchy's works.

 Review copyright Sue's Book Reviews, 28th May 2012